complexphoton/MESTI.jl/README.md

 where  <code>...</code> is the path to your Julia.

-Before installing MESTI.jl, the user first need to install the parallel version of the sparse linear solver [MUMPS](https://mumps-solver.org/index.php).
+Before installing MESTI.jl, the user first needs to install the parallel version of the sparse linear solver [MUMPS](https://mumps-solver.org/index.php).
 Without MUMPS, MESTI.jl can still run but cannot use the APF method and will only use a conventional method with the built-in linear solver, which can be orders of magnitude slower and uses much more memory (especially in 3D and for large 2D systems).
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.
 For this MESTI (v0.4.4) version, it is compatible with MUMPS versions between v5.3.3 and v5.6.2.
 It is not compatible with MUMPS versions v5.7.0 or v5.7.1.

 After the MUMPS installation, if you have a clean Julia environment (*i.e.* have not installed any Julia package before or have not installed new version of [Makie.jl](https://github.com/MakieOrg/Makie.jl)(v0.20 and v0.21) and [GeometryPrimitives.jl](https://github.com/stevengj/GeometryPrimitives.jl)(v0.5.0), you can install MESTI.jl (v0.4.4) by opening the command-line interface of Julia and typing: